AndyObtiva/how-to-build-desktop-applications-in-ruby/README.md

 # How To Build Desktop Applications in Ruby
 ## RubyConf 2023 Workshop Code Exercises by Andy Maleh

+Please star ("⭐️") this project and [Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui) to save for later reference with regards to Ruby Desktop Development.
+[Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui) was used in this workshop because it is the simplest and quickest to setup in standard Ruby (aka MRI / CRuby), but the lessons learned are applicable to other [Glimmer GUI DSLs](https://github.com/AndyObtiva/glimmer#glimmer-dsl-comparison-table) (with some syntax variations), including more mature ones like [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt), which might be better for more serious usage after finishing the workshop.
+If you discover any issues or get stuck while going through the material of this repo, please [report them in GitHub issues](https://github.com/AndyObtiva/how-to-build-desktop-applications-in-ruby/issues) or discuss in the [Glimmer Gitter Chat](https://app.gitter.im/#/room/#AndyObtiva_glimmer:gitter.im).

 ## Setup Glimmer DSL for LibUI

 (aka Exercise 0)